GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 She attended Reed College and earned a master's degree in social work from the University of California.
 After graduation, she departed for New York City where she lived in Greenwich Village, worked as a social worker and pursued her love of photography.

-In Manhattan, she met and married John Degelman, a ship's radio operator and organizer for the National Maritime Union.
+In Manhattan, she met and marriage John Degelman, a ship's radio operator and organizer for the National Maritime Union.
 Both she and John were members of the Communist Party when the promise of socialism attracted the best and the brightest.

 The couple moved to Boston in 1941, where she gave birth to Sarah and Charlie.
 In 1947, the family moved to Littleton, Mass., where John began a career in medical-based electronics.
 A son Norman was born in 1954.